MS in Psychology is the new MBA

 - Published on 14 May 2018

 Along with the demand came the supply.
-Every institute worth its name started offering the MBA program, and then when it became a glut, started offering a program with a differentiation, namely a specialization.
-But at the core of it, the idea was to produce generalists who could also masquerade as domain experts after having spent some time in the function.
+Every institute worth its name started offering the MBA program, and then when there was a surfeit, started offering a program with a differentiation, namely a specialization.
+At the core of it, the idea of an MBA was to produce generalists who could also masquerade as domain experts after having spent some time in the function.

 But times have changed.
 The advent of Machine Learning and AI has led to the rise of the nerd.
 Technologists have become the new leaders as more and more industries employ technology to make their operations more efficient.
 The new wave of nationalism and the failure of the theory of too-big-to-fail has led to the companies becoming focused on operations and efficiency, and so experts are needed.
 Therefore, the pressure on generalists to specialize is increasing manifold.